 If it is possible to inspect records or other items according to license conditions or NRC regulations, such activities should be inspected and be recorded as an inspection, whether the radiation safety officer (RSO) is present or not, including those licenses that have expired or are being processed for termination.

-If the RSO is not onsite, the inspector shall to contact the RSO about the inspection.
+If the RSO is not onsite, the inspector shall attempt to contact the RSO about the inspection.
 At the conclusion of the inspection, the inspector shall re-contact the RSO to explain the inspection results.
 If the inspector is unsuccessful in announcing the inspection to the RSO, the inspector shall make a follow-up telephone call to the RSO as soon as possible after the onsite inspection.

 b.
 An inspection will not be considered to have been performed if the licensee or licensee's representatives are not available to assist with the inspection, and the inspector is unable to perform inspection activities.
 The inspector will document the on-site activities by placing a note in the docket file, signed by the inspector that briefly summarizes the attempted inspection.
 Together, the inspector and his or her supervisor should determine when another attempt will be made to inspect the licensee.